Ellen G. White: First vision

 At this time I visited one of our Advent sisters, and in the morning we bowed around the family altar.
 It was not an exciting occasion, and there were but five of us present, all females.
 While praying, the power of God came upon me as I never had felt it before, and I was wrapt up in a vision of God's glory, and seemed to be rising higher and higher from the earth and was shown something of the travels of the Advent people to the Holy City ...

 In this vision the "Advent people" were traveling a high and dangerous path towards the city of New Jerusalem [heaven].
-Their path was lit from behind by "a bright (light) [...] which an angel told me was the midnight cry."
+Their path was lit from the path's beginning by a bright light "which an angel told me was the midnight cry."
 Some of the travelers grew weary and were encouraged by Jesus; others denied the light, the light behind them went out, and they fell "off the path into the dark and wicked world below."
 The vision continued with a portrayal of Christ's second coming, following which the Advent people entered the New Jerusalem; and ended with her returning to earth feeling lonely, desolate and longing for that "better world."

 As Godfrey T. Anderson said, "In effect, the vision assured the Advent believers of eventual triumph despite the immediate despair into which they had plunged."

 Second and third visions

+White’s second vision was about a week after the first.
+Again there were five females present in the house praying.
+The vision was a depiction of the trials that she would have to go through and the commission to relate to others what had been revealed to her.
+The third vision took place at the home of Robert Harmon, Sr., during a season of prayer.
+(See "Public testimony" below for her description.)

+Fifth and sixteenth visions

-In February 1845, White allegedly experienced her second vision in Exeter, Maine known as the "Bridegroom" vision.
-Together with the third vision about the new earth, the visions "gave continued meaning to the October 1844 experience and supported the developing sanctuary rationale.
+In February 1845, White allegedly experienced her fifth vision in Exeter, Maine.
+It was known as the "Bridegroom" vision.
+Together with the sixteenth vision, the "New Earth" vision, the visions "gave continued meaning to the October 1844 experience and supported the developing sanctuary rationale.
 Additionally they played an important role in countering the spiritualizing views of many fanatical Adventists by portraying the Father and Jesus as literal beings and heaven as a physical place."

 Otsego vision

-On June 6, 1863 in Otsego, Michigan she experienced a vision about health and disease.
-The vision showed her that vegetarian food, as was described in Genesis 1:29, was the proper food for humankind.
-However, White enjoyed eating meat and had a hard time with the message because of her extensive travels during the 19th century and the lack of vegetarian food.
-Vegetarianism was popular in Portland, Maine during her childhood, but she enjoyed meat.
+On June 6, 1863, in Otsego, Michigan she experienced a vision about health and disease.
+The vision dealt with the responsibility to care for one's health.
+In time she was shown that vegetarianism, as was described in Genesis 1:29, would help protect health.
+The message, however, because of her extensive travels during the 19th century and the lack of vegetarian food, her view was not absolute.
+Vegetarianism was popular in Portland, Maine during her childhood.
 She became committed herself to vegetarianism in January 1894 when she was at the Brighton camp meeting near Melbourne, Australia.